 Student Consumer Complaints

-In addition, students involved with distance and correspondence education can file a complaint with their state's enforcement authority.
+Students involved with distance and correspondence education can file a complaint with their state's enforcement authority.

 Student Code of Conduct

 Students who have complaints relating to issues that are covered by the student code of conduct should follow the institution’s process for filing a complaint.
-The student code of conduct is found in the student handbook, provided by the Office of Student Life.
+The student code of conduct is found in the Student Handbook, provided by the Office of Student Life.

 Quality of Education